 Being Black in Indiana

-Highlights the Ordinance of 1787, Article XIII of the Indiana Constitution of 1851, and 1816 Constitution and the impact on fleeing enslaved people and black settlers in the state of Indiana.
+It highlights the Ordinance of 1787, Article XIII of the Indiana Constitution of 1851, and the 1816 Constitution.
+Furthermore, it explores their impact on fleeing enslaved people and Black settlers in the state of Indiana.
+Furthermore, this examination reveals how these legal frameworks shaped the experiences and challenges faced by these groups.

 Indiana Historical Society